Winter Training Challenge 2017-18

 About Junior Rowing

-Our Junior rowing program is open to 8th - 12th grade girls and boys in the Grand Rapids area.
+Grand Rapids Junior Rowing is the Grand Rapids Rowing Association's youth program and is open to 8th - 12th grade girls and boys in the Grand Rapids area.
 Junior rowing develops self-confidence, promotes physical fitness, and builds teamwork.

-The varsity team is for athletes with a year or more of experience and is a competitive program focused on training for local, regional, and, occasionally, national level regattas.
+The varsity squad is for athletes with a year or more of experience and is a focused on training for local, regional, and, occasionally, national level regattas.

 Winter: January - February